xip-online-applications/kubectl-updater-aws/readme.md

-# AWS kubeconfig updater
+# AWS EKS kubectl config updater

-This Python script updates the `.kube/config` file for AWS.
+The AWS EKS update-kubeconfig command does a terrible job in updating your kubectl configuration file when your using the same cluster for multiple roles and namespaces like we do for access authorization.
+This script will update your kubectl config file for use with AWS EKS per role/namespace.

 ## Requirements